Introduction To Domestic Violence Act 2005

 Essentially intended to give protection to the wife or female live-in partner from domestic violence on account of the husband or male live-in partner or his relatives, the law additionally stretches out its protection to women living in a family unit, for example, sisters, widows or mothers.
 Domestic violence under the act incorporates actual abuse or the risk of abuse whether physical, sexual, verbal, emotional or economic.
 Harassment by method for unlawful dowry demands to the woman or her relatives would likewise be secured under this definition.

-The remarkable highlights of the Protection from Domestic Violence Act, 2005 are as per the following:
+Remarkable highlights of the Protection from Domestic Violence Act, 2005

 - The other relief conceived under the Act is that of the power of the court to pass protection orders that keep the abuser from supporting or submitting an act of domestic violence or some other determined act, entering a working environment or some other place frequented visited by the manhandled, endeavouring to speak with the mishandled, separating any advantages utilised by both the gatherings and making violence the manhandled, her relatives and others who give her help from the domestic violence.